bytedance/fedlearner/example/privacy/label_protection/README.md

     return x, grad_fn
 ```

-The above algorithm is patented.
+We have filed a patent for the above algorithm on 6 July 2020.